nliulab/HRnV-Calc/README.md

 git clone https://github.com/nliulab/HRnV-Calc.git
 ```

-Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install PCST for the core signal analysis and HRV toolkit that HRnV-Calc depends on.
-Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.
+**Dependency Installation:** Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install the PCST for the core signal analysis and HRV toolkit that HRnV-Calc depends on.
+Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install the PCST.

-Alternatively, PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
-Do note that **the name of the folder containing PCST should not be changed**, as HRnV-Calc will check the existence of the original PCST folder before the software starts.
+Alternatively, the PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
+Please note that **the name of the folder containing the PCST should not be changed**, as HRnV-Calc will check the existence of the original PCST folder before the software starts.

 Usually, there is no calibration or check needed before running HRnV-Calc.
 However, users may refer to the [Results Verification](#results-verification) section to compare their results and verify the integrity of their HRnV-Calc installations.